 DC power, on the other hand, moves in a straight line.
 It can be produced by solar cells, batteries, or modified alternators.
 AC power can be converted into DC power with transformers.
 DC power isn’t reserved for electric vehicles, as it can power some household utilities like your fridge or your washing machine.
 It’s more consistent than AC, and it delivers a higher voltage.
 However, DC power is more expensive to produce than AC power because it requires transforming AC into DC in most cases, and it can’t travel as far.

-Why You Should Favor DC Fast Charging Stations
+Why You Might Favor DC Fast Charging Stations

 When you resort to a DC fast charging station, your car receives power constantly at a higher voltage.
 These charging stations can fill your battery to 80% in around 40 minutes.
-It’s perfect for prolonging your car’s battery life expectancy, as experts recommend to charge batteries at 80% of their capacity.
-DC fast charging is more convenient and proves vital if you must drive for long distances without the opportunity to charge along the way.
+DC fast charging is convenient and proves vital if you must drive for long distances without the opportunity to charge along the way.

 However, DC fast charging may not be compatible with your electric vehicle since it delivers up to 350kW, and not every car battery can handle this much power.
 So, before plugging into such charging stations, it’s essential to know what your vehicle’s battery input is and if you can use DC fast charging to power it.
 Furthermore, these stations deliver more power at a faster rate, so naturally, they’re more expensive to use.